smit5490/CustomerChurn/README.md

 ### Summary of Analysis
 Customers in the silver tier had the lowest churn and longest tenure of all three tiers.
-A similar trend was seen among customers that were referred to the company's software.
+Customers that were referred to the company's software versus through partnerships or were organically generated also experienced the longest tenure.

-T
-wo survival models were explored to forecast enrollments and understand the impact of a customer's characteristics on their tenure:
+Two survival models were explored to forecast enrollments and understand the impact of a customer's characteristics on their tenure:

 **Modified Cox Proportional Hazard Model:** A modified version of the Cox Proportional Hazards model where the baseline